-Unlike any other Amazon smart display, The Echo Show 10 can follow you around the room when you move so that the screen and camera are always within your gaze, whether you’re following a recipe, making a video call or watching Netflix.
+Unlike any other Amazon smart display, the Echo Show 10 Alexa speaker can follow you around the room when you move so that the screen and camera are always within your gaze, whether you’re following a recipe, making a video call or watching Netflix.

 The Echo Show 10’s 13MP camera pans with the screen, and also zooms automatically when you’re on a video call, making sure you’re front and center of the picture at all times.
 The camera can also be used for home security, with its live feed available through the Alexa app any time you want to check in on your abode.